 One way to price your bike is based on purpose.
 Different uses for a bike can be indicative of its value.
-For example, a Yamaha produced for speed and agility on the race track will be infinitely more valued and desirable than a delivery bike made by a smaller and lesser known manufacturer.
-Leisure bikes, due to their luxurious builds and materials, are typically some of the most expensive kinds of motorcycle to buy.
+For example, a Yamaha produced for speed and agility on the race track will be infinitely more valued and desirable than a delivery bike made by a smaller and lesser-known manufacturer.
+Leisure bikes, due to their luxurious builds and materials, are typically some of the most expensive kinds of motorcycles to buy.

 So when you begin to try and sell your motorcycle, it would be advisable to figure out just how fast it is compared to other bikes in the market.
 This may be the saving grace for you if your bike is not faring well in much of the other criteria we have laid out but is exceptionally quick.